LaraRams3y/reading-notes/code201/class03.md

 **Give an example of when a Loop is useful in JavaScript.**
 A loop is helpful for making repeat tasks automatic.
 I suspect that a loop could be useful in a program where a business needed to send out multiple automated monthly reminders to clientele.
 Or where the business needed to automate a monthly charge to a list of hundreds or thousands of subscribers.

+### Things I Want To Know More About
+Honestly, I'm feeling overwhelmed and super intimidated.
+There are so many possibilities presented in these pages.
+I need to know more about all of this, but I don't know how I'll be able to remember all of these variations, let alone figure out how the logic of them in combination works.
+Time to take a deep breath and trust in the process.